NielsRogge/Transformers-Tutorials/README.md

 - TAPEX by Microsoft Research
 - LayoutLMv3 by Microsoft Research
 - VideoMAE by Multimedia Computing Group, Nanjing University
+- X-CLIP by Microsoft Research
+- MarkupLM by Microsoft Research

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!